 127. False or misleading information

-A person —
+(1) A person must not take any of the actions or make any of the omissions set out in subsection (2) —

-(a) in, or in connection with, an application under this Act; or
+(a) in, or in connection with, a registration application under this Act; or

 (b) in compliance or purported compliance with a requirement made by or under this Act to provide information; or

-(c) for any other purpose under this Act,
+(c) for any other purpose under this Act.

-must not do any of the following —

-(d) make a statement which the person knows is false or misleading in a material particular;

-(e) make a statement which is false or misleading in a material particular, with reckless disregard as to whether or not the statement is false or misleading in a material particular;

-(f) provide, or cause to be provided, information that the person knows is false or misleading in a material particular;

-(g) provide, or cause to be provided, information that is false or misleading in a material particular, with reckless disregard as to whether the information is false or misleading in a material particular;

-(h) fail to disclose, or cause a failure to disclose, all information that the person knows is materially relevant.

-Penalty:
+Penalty for this subsection:

 (a) for a first offence, a fine of $5 000;

-(b) for a second or subsequent offence, a fine $10 000.
+(b) for a second or subsequent offence, a fine of $10 000.

+(2) The actions or omissions to which subsection (1) apply are any of the following —

+(a) making a statement which the person knows is false or misleading in a material particular;

+(b) making a statement which is false or misleading in a material particular, with reckless disregard as to whether or not the statement is false or misleading in a material particular;

+(c) providing, or causing to be provided, information that the person knows is false or misleading in a material particular;

+(d) providing, or causing to be provided, information that is false or misleading in a material particular, with reckless disregard as to whether the information is false or misleading in a material particular;

+(e) failing to disclose, or causing a failure to disclose, all information that the person knows is materially relevant.

+[Section 127 inserted: No. 3 of 2023 s.
+82.]

 128. Regulations

 (1) The Governor may make regulations prescribing all matters that are required or permitted by the Act to be prescribed, or are necessary or convenient to be prescribed to give effect to the purposes of the Act.

-(2) Without limiting subsection (1), regulations may be made for all or any of the following purposes —
+(2) Without limiting subsection (1), regulations may be made for any of the following purposes —

 (a) regulating the meetings and proceedings of, and the conduct of business by, the Board or a committee;